Bhaskarr-k/front-end/javascript notes/js functions.md

 # Functions:
-- funtions are one of the fundamentsl building blocks in javascript.
+- funtions are one of the fundamental building blocks in javascript.
-- A function in javascript to procedure a set of statements that perfomes a tsk or calculates a value.
+- A function in javascript to procedure a set of statements that perfomes a task or calculates a value.
 - it should take some input and return an output where there is some obvious relationship between the input and output.
 - function is nothing but block of code which performes a specific task whenver it is invoked.
 - functions can be reusable.